How to Fix Facebook News Feed not Working

 Setting Time Zone to Automatic

-If both the options are checked and you are still having incorrect time, you can click on Change and then manually set the correct time according to your location.
+If both options are checked and you are still having incorrect time, you can click on Change and manually set the correct time according to your location.

-In Android devices, time is usually set automatically with the help of your sim card.
+On Android devices, time is usually set automatically with the help of your SIM card.
 If you are still experiencing issues, follow the steps to set it manually.

 1. Open the Settings application and search for Date and Time.

 2. Once the new menu is opened, you can disable Automatic date and time if it is checked and you are having incorrect time.
-Then new options will pop up where you can easily set the correct time and date according to the time zone.
+New options will pop up where you can easily set the correct time and date according to the time zone.

 Changing Time in Android

-If you have an outdated smartphone in which you are using Facebook, chances are that the news feed loads up extremely slow and the entire application gets laggy.
-This is known to be a problem since the main Facebook application requires good processing as well as intensive storage requirements.
+If you have an outdated smartphone in which you are using Facebook, chances are that the news feed loads extremely slowly, and the entire application lags.
+This is a known issue since the main Facebook application requires good processing power and intensive storage.

 Downloading Facebook Lite

-Solution 8: Changing Zoom to 100% in Browser
+Solution 8: Change Zoom to 100% in Browser

-Another bizarre issue which we came across was where the zoom of the screen in your PC’s browser affected the loading of the news feed.
-This seems like a bug which was probably solved by Facebook engineers but we received recent reports that this was the case.
+Another bizarre issue we came across was where the zoom of the screen in your PC’s browser affected the loading of the news feed.
+This seems like a bug that was probably solved by Facebook engineers, but we received recent reports that this was still an issue.

 Changing zoom to 100%

 To fix this issue, simply navigate to the Facebook page and then press Ctrl and wheel the mouse down to reduce the percentage of the screen.
-After the browser screen is at 100%, refresh Facebook and check if you can load the feeds properly without any issues whatsoever.
+After the browser screen is at 100%, refresh Facebook and check if you can load the feeds properly without any issues.

-If all the above methods don’t work, you can try to follow the following remedies and see if they do the trick for you.
+If all the above methods don’t work, you can try the following remedies and see if they do the trick for you.

 • Try launching Facebook in your Android browser or navigate to m.facebook.com.